-Active Silvers fall into one of two categories: Make it Central or Keep it Simple.
-When physical activity takes on a central role, there are likely several layers of experience and achievement to disguise pure exercise.
+Active Silvers fall into one of two categories: Make It Central or Keep It Simple.
+When physical activity takes on a central role, there are likely several layers of experience and achievement to disguise pure exercise for a Silver.
 For example, training for a marathon with a group, skiing or biking with friends, walking meetings with colleagues, or competitive ballroom dancing.
-In each case there are multiple enticements and hooks; they will get their exercise along the way.
-With their Intuitive natures, Silvers can naturally make the mind/body/soul connection and might be attracted to exercise with that as a component.
+In each case there are multiple enticements and hooks; Silvers will get their exercise along the way.
+And with their Intuitive natures, Silvers can naturally make the mind/body/soul connection and might be attracted to exercise with that as a component.

-For Make it Central Silvers with active friends and family, physical activity can become an operating principle in their lives.
-With so much of life organized around physical activity, positive momentum overpowers physical resistance.
-They approach their physically active lifestyle with enthusiasm and gusto, and rarely miss a day of exercise, even when it’s piled on top of an already full schedule
+For Silvers with active friends and family, physical activity can become an operating principle in their lives, with positive momentum overpowering any resistance.
+They approach this lifestyle with enthusiasm and gusto, and rarely miss a day of exercise, even when it’s piled on top of an already full schedule.

 Environment and Interpersonal Connections

 Convenience is a must.
 The more decision points Silvers must navigate, the less appealing exercise becomes.
-Whether they belong to a fitness center, practice yoga, Tai Chi, or run in the park, Silvers don’t want to spend too much time in transition.
+Whether they belong to a fitness center, practice yoga or tai chi, or run in the park, Silvers don’t want to spend too much time in transition.
 Their schedules are tight and time is valuable.
-Convenience, after all, relates to flow—moving from one activity to another with little effort—much the way Silvers connect ideas.
+Convenience, after all, relates to flow – moving from one activity to another with little effort – much the way Silvers connect ideas.

-A stimulating environment, connecting with people around training programs—possibly taking the lead in setting up a training schedule keeps interest high.
+A stimulating environment, connecting with people around training programs, possibly taking the lead in setting up a training schedule – these can keep a Silver’s interest high.
 With their busy lives, many Silvers also enjoy exercising alone, finding satisfaction and balance in reflection.
 A walk at night, a run along the bike path, or solo time at the gym provides an opportunity to be with their thoughts and clear their busy minds.

 Silver Efficients (ENTP)